mmsaki/web-assembly/3-imports/README.md

 }
 ```

-1. then ass the import object to both methods
+1. then add the import object to both methods

 ```js
 // js/loader.js